-LED flashlights are known for their wide, bright white beams, and they’re essential for anyone who expects to spend time in the dark.
+LED flashlights are known for their wide, bright-white beams, and they’re essential for anyone who expects to spend time in the dark.
 Uses include camping, fishing, and many professions, and the flashlights are great for anyone else to have on hand, too.
-LED flashlights consume less power than incandescent flashlights, so one makes an ideal emergency accessory to keep in the car or in your home in case of a power outage.
+LED flashlights consume less power than incandescent flashlights, so they make ideal emergency accessories to keep in the car or in your home in case of a power outage.

-Read on to choose an LED flashlight that works for your professional and personal needs.
-Our buying guide includes all the details on features, settings, and styles, as well as some recommendations, to make your decision as easy as possible.
+Our shopping guide provides all the information you need to choose an LED flashlight that works for your professional and personal needs.
+We include all the details on features, settings, and styles, as well as some recommendations, to make your decision as easy as possible.

 LED flashlights outshine their competition, incandescent flashlights, in more ways than one.
 While they tend to be much more expensive, they last longer and are an overall better investment.